Henrik-Nordlund/professional-certifications/README.md

 ### 2. Designing and Implementing Active Directory and Entra ID
    - Pluralsight Certificate of Completion
-   - <a href= "https://github.com/Henrik-Nordlund/professional-certifications/blob/main/Pluralsight-AD-Entra-01-The-Big-Picture.pdf">View certificate</a>
+   - <a href= "https://github.com/Henrik-Nordlund/professional-certifications/blob/main/Pluralsight-AD-Entra-02-Designing and Implementing AD and Entra ID.pdf">View certificate</a>

 ### 3. Administering Active Directory and Entra ID